 Water damage is one of the issues most homeowners are desperate to avoid.

 Over time the degrading effects of water damage can destroy the beauty and comfort of your home.
-Luckily, if you’re proactive, there are quick fixes easily available.
+Luckily, if you’re proactive, there are quick fixes readily available.

 How does water damage homes?

-Water damage is not always the result of dramatic events like hurricanes and floods.
-Often homes are ruined by pinhole-sized leaks in pipes, poorly graded soil, blocked gutters, or a sump pump that refuses to turn on.
+Water damage is not always the result of dramatic events like hurricanes and floods, and often homes are ruined by pinhole-sized leaks in pipes, poorly graded soil, blocked gutters, or a sump pump that refuses to turn on.

-While it sounds daunting, if the problem is addressed early on chances are the impact is minimal.
+While it sounds daunting, if the problem is addressed early on, the impact is minimal.
 And a lot of water damage results from flaws that have easy DIY fixes.

-But if left unchecked even a slow leak will rot out drywall and studs, create black mould that could require professional mould removal, and eventually weaken major structural elements like joists and beams.
+But if left unchecked, even a slow leak will rot out drywall and studs, create a black mould that could require professional mould removal, and eventually weaken major structural elements like joists and beams.
 Water damage in a house can be truly disastrous.

 The best way to prevent water damage?
 Stop leaks before the first drop falls.
-If one has already developed, the smart solution is to address the problem before further damage happens.
+If one has already developed, the intelligent solution is to address the problem before further damage happens.